teamrabu/rabu-schedule/readme.md

 *Note:* The Rabu build has only been tested on Mac OS 10.6.
 In particular, although Rabu will run on Windows, the build doesn't work on Windows.

 Rabu's source code is [available on GitHub](https://github.com/teamrabu/rabu-schedule).
-The files in the respository are arranged in the following structure:
+The files in the repository are arranged in the following structure:

 - `released/`: Production release files
 - `src/`: Production source code